FIA, SECP start probing assets of billionaire Jehangir Tareen

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A joint investigation team of FIA and SECP is desperately probing the assets, known or unknown, of the billionaire Jehangir Khan Tareen (JKT) and in the process have approached all those public and private entities who may have information about JKT's wealth and businesse records.
+ISLAMABAD: A joint investigation team of FIA and SECP is desperately probing the assets, known or unknown, of the billionaire Jehangir Khan Tareen (JKT) and in the process have approached all those public and private entities who may have information about JKT's wealth and businesses' record.

-At least 19 authorities and private entities have been formally issued notices as part of the FIA/ SECP inquiry into money laundering and corporate fraud allegations against JKT.
-Notices have been issued while citing the findings of sugar inquiry commission, 2020.
-Information sought covers almost everything that JKT possibly owns, and everyone surrounding him including his family members and key employees.

 The list of 22 include Jehangir Khan Tareen, Ali Khan Tareen, Mrs Amna Tareen, Mariam Tareen Sethi, Mehar Tareen, Sehar Khan Tareen, Princely Jets, Universal Brothers, Ayn Traders, AlKareem International Travels, Muhammad Radique, Maqsood Ahmad Malhi, Waleed Faruki, Rana Naseem, Syed Ahmad Mehmood, Syed Mustafa Mehmud, Hasan Muneeb, AlSiraj Welfare, Rana Uzair Naeem, Belal Jabbar, Sajjad Ahmad Fakhri and Amir Waris.